-The words ‘so’ and ‘such’ can be used in a few different ways in English, but this lesson will focus on how these words can add emphasis to your sentences (to make the meaning of your sentences stronger).
+The words ‘so’ and ‘such’ can be used in a few different ways in English, but this lesson will show you how these words can add emphasis (to make the meaning of your sentences stronger).

 It is so windy today!

 Your brother is such a fast runner.